-There are 8 critical skills that students need to be competent at to be career ready; teamwork, digital technology, problem solving, written communication, professional work ethic, leadership, career management and multicultural fluency.
+There are 8 critical skills that students need to be competent to be career-ready; teamwork, digital technology, problem-solving, written communication, professional work ethic, leadership, career management and multicultural fluency.
 Student volunteering is the key.

 Collaboration between students, staff and alumni alike for the purpose of social impact.